 A fever in babies can be one of the scariest symptoms for parents, especially when that fever is high or the baby is only a few weeks old.

-In this article, you'll learn what causes infantfevers and what to do when your baby gets a fever.
+Here's what causes infant fevers and what to do when your baby gets a fever.

 What Causes Infant Fevers?

 A fever isn't an illness -- it's considered a symptom of one.
-A fever usually indicates that the body is fighting an illness and the immune system is functioning.
+A fever usually means that the body is fighting an illness and the immune system is working.
 If your baby has a fever, in most instances it means he has probably picked up a cold or other viral infection.
-Although they are less common in infants, pneumonia, urinary tract infection, ear infection or a more serious infection such as a bloodbacterial infection or meningitis, may be causing a fever.
+Although they are less common in infants, pneumonia, urinary tract infections, ear infections, or a more serious infection such as a blood bacterial infection or meningitis may be causing a fever.

 Other causes of fever in babies include: